Liz is a licensed veterinary medical technologist. She acquired a B.S. in veterinary medical technology from Lincoln Memorial University.

 Control of this virus is based on the use of vaccines.
 Since BHV-1 is highly contagious, vaccination is recommended as soon as passive immunity in calves has disappeared; this usually occurs around four to six months of age.
 Currently available vaccines for IBR include modified live virus (MLV) vaccines and inactivated or killed virus (KV) vaccines.
 Timing of vaccination is as key as the choice of vaccine; since maximum protection does not generally occur until approximately two to three weeks after vaccination, calves should be vaccinated two to three weeks before weaning, at which time they are subjected to an increased risk of infection due to loss of passive immunity and increased stress from weaning.

-A single vaccination will likely reduce the severity of disease if infected later, but will not provide complete protection.
-Booster vaccines are therefore strongly recommended, and should be administered per the manufacturer's or veterinarian's recommendation.
+A single vaccination will likely reduce the severity of the disease if infected later, but will not provide complete protection.
+Booster vaccines are therefore strongly recommended and should be administered per the manufacturer's or veterinarian's recommendation.
 The use of marker vaccines is highly recommended since the antibodies the vaccines stimulate cannot be distinguished from the BoHV-1 antibody that follows a natural infection; in other words, if tested for the virus later, the animal may test a false positive and be culled or treated unnecessarily.
 As with any viral, fungal, or bacterial disease, appropriate biosecurity measures should always be in place, and will greatly reduce the risk of transmission to other farms.

 - Course notes from Large Animal Clinical Disease college courses